Tourism in Abkhazia: Legal status

 As part of organized tourist groups from travel companies registered in Abkhazia or in Russia, tourists from all countries (except Georgia) can visit Abkhazia without an Abkhazian visa by land only through Russia, for a period of no more than 24 hours.
 Crossing the border with Abkhazia from Russia is free, but according to the Georgian law visitors may only enter Abkhazia from Georgia.
-(In practice, it is impossible to get from the territory of Georgia to the territory of Abkhazia, since there are no checkpoints between them.)
-Despite that, the fact of crossing the border is easy to hide because the Abkhazian custom officials don't make any stamps in the visitors' passports since 2014.
+(In practice, it is impossible for tourists to enter Abkhazia from Georgia, since the only checkpoint between them is open only to Abkhaz citizens and residents, barring special exceptions.)
+Despite that, the fact of crossing the border is easy to hide because Abkhazian customs officials don't make any stamps in visitors' passports since 2014.